sinay135/strudel_reactor/README.md

 - Shows a Bootstrap danger alert: `Please enter code.`
 - Prevents evaluation of empty code
 - Audio output stops safely

+---

+## How was AI used?

+I used ChatGPT to assist me with the understanding of the `StrudelMirror` Class.
+By going to the defenition of the `StrudelMirror` class i was led to `class Ja {...}`.
+By showing ChatGPT `class Ja` i was able to learn about the hidden functionalities which I was not aware of within `StrudelMirror`.